somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 ##### Observations
 1. After one thousand episodes all the algorithms stopped exploration and started exploiting the best arm, which is having a mean response rate is $20\%$.
 2. As the regret of the regret of UCB algorithms were in the initial period so, its taking time to converge, but in case of Thompson Sampling regret was pretty low so it didn't take much time to converge.
 3. From the above two observations, we can conclude that convergence starting point is more or less same for all the algorithms.
-Our second hypothesis was that using of fractional reward instead of integer reward may hit the convergence rate - this was not entirely
+Our second hypothesis was that using of fractional reward instead of integer reward may hit the convergence rate, but from the above plot we don't see such possibilites.